google/starlark-go/doc/spec.md

 are bound only by `load` statements.
-The sets of names bound in the file block and in the module block do not overlap: it is an error for a load statement to bind the name of a global, or for a top-level statement to assign to a name bound by a load statement.
+The sets of names bound in the file block and in the module block do not overlap: it is an error for a load statement to bind the name of a global, or for a top-level statement to bind a name bound by a load statement.

 A file block contains a _function_ block for each top-level function, and a _comprehension_ block for each top-level comprehension.